-This foundation is formed as a community based strategic group for the empowerment of widows to learn how to make a henceforth independent and gainful living to cater for themselves and their children.
-Also, provide a voice platform for action on the concerns of widows, social justice, poverty reduction and sustainable development practices.
+This foundation is formed as a community-based strategic group for the empowerment of widows to learn how to make an independent and gainful living to cater for themselves and their children.
+It also provides a voice platform for action on the concerns of widows, social justice, poverty reduction, and sustainable development practices.

-Widows suffer greatly in the society; they are relegated to the background economically, socially and culturally as a result of the situation in which they find themselves like economic burden, single parenthood and loneliness.
+Widows suffer greatly in society; they are relegated to the background economically, socially, and culturally as a result of the situation in which they find themselves, such as economic burden, single parenthood, and loneliness.

-The inspiration came from the manner in which many widows are unjustly and unfairly treated in this part of the world coupled with the increasingly earlier age in which women are becoming widows as a result of accidents, armed conflicts and very dangerous infectious diseases including but not limited to HIV and Ebola, living them to educate their children single-handedly.
+The inspiration came from the manner in which many widows are unjustly and unfairly treated in this part of the world, coupled with the increasingly earlier age at which women are becoming widows as a result of accidents, armed conflicts, and very dangerous infectious diseases, including but not limited to HIV and Ebola, leaving them to educate their children single-handedly.

 Our philosophy is based on the reality that every human being is a unique individual and that we all have a right to good health and basic needs and should access means to a comfortable life in one way or another.

-This will be done through training centers and a micro financing agency and a scholarship program for their children to make it to school.
+This will be done through training centres, a micro-financing agency, and a scholarship programme for their children to attend school.

-The project involves capacity building and skill development as well as loans to start up a business based on the skill developed.
+The project involves capacity building and skill development, as well as loans to start up a business based on the skills developed.
 It will also provide awareness on legal rights as well as health and hygiene.
-We hope to inspire the women we work and to take ownership of their future and earn a sustainable income so they can look after their families and provide for them.
-By listening to their stories, talking to them and giving them the emotional support they need, we can help these women move forward and look to the future.
+We hope to inspire the women we work with to take ownership of their future and earn a sustainable income so they can look after their families and provide for them.
+By listening to their stories, talking to them, and giving them the emotional support they need, we can help these women move forward and look to the future.

-Through workshops and training sessions, we hope to help the women develop new skills, whether they be practical skills like tailoring, hair dressing or soft skills, like the art of sales, negotiations and team work.
+Through workshops and training sessions, we hope to help the women develop new skills, whether they be practical skills like tailoring and hairdressing or soft skills like the art of sales, negotiations, and teamwork.
 This will help the women become more employable or give them a solid business grounding to make their business succeed and ultimately profitable.

-Funds for emergency trips to the hospital because women and children suffering from AIDS fall sick more often and more severely than other people.
-In addition to the cost of transportation, visiting the doctor and getting medicine costs money, money they normally do not have resulting in either debt or death.
+Funds for emergency trips to the hospital will be provided because women and children suffering from AIDS fall sick more often and more severely than other people.
+In addition to the cost of transportation, visiting the doctor and getting medicine costs money, money they normally do not have, resulting in either debt or death.
 We will address the issues raised by the members of the HIV/AIDS group and together we will come up with a plan.
-We will partner with UN Women to bring its advocacy power, technical knowledge and presence on the ground to provide better economic opportunities and enhance the voices of widows.
+We will partner with UN Women to bring its advocacy power, technical knowledge, and presence on the ground to provide better economic opportunities and enhance the voices of widows.

-The Foundation will be calling on governments to fill the gaps in data collection on numbers, ages, lifestyles, needs and roles of widows to include “widows” as a specific category in national action plans, as well as criminalise all actions by state or non-state actors that deprive widows of their rights or coerce them into degrading and life-threatening and harmful traditional practices.
+The Foundation will be calling on governments to fill the gaps in data collection on numbers, ages, lifestyles, needs, and roles of widows, to include “widows” as a specific category in national action plans, as well as criminalise all actions by state or non-state actors that deprive widows of their rights or coerce them into degrading, life-threatening, and harmful traditional practices.

 This project will lead to sustainability for the single women and their children.
-When we fully engage people in their own development, in an authentic way they have real ownership and power to change their lives and the lives of the people around them.
-With this project we will be complimenting government’s efforts towards reducing poverty in the society.
+When we fully engage people in their own development in an authentic way, they have real ownership and power to change their lives and the lives of the people around them.
+With this project, we will be complementing the government’s efforts towards reducing poverty in society.

-The Board of Trustees of the Cosmopolitan Aid Foundation, led by Dr. Emmanuel Yao Voado, MD., the Founder, will select the Management Committee that will see to the day to day administration of the centre.
+The Board of Trustees of the Cosmopolitan Aid Foundation, led by Dr. Emmanuel Yao Voado, MD, the Founder, will select the Management Committee that will see to the day-to-day administration of the centre.
 He is a Ghanaian neurosurgeon trained in Cuba.
 He was the medical doctor who first opened a neurosurgical service in the country of Belize.
-He practiced there for 5 years and worked in the United States for 6 years before relocating to Africa in September, 2013.
+He practised there for 5 years and worked in the United States for 6 years before relocating to Africa in September 2013.
 He is working diligently on the cure of Spinal Cord Injuries.

 The Cosmopolitan Widows Empowerment Centre will be headquartered in Tsopoli in the Greater Accra Metropolitan Area of Ghana.